Lesbian, Gay, Bisexual and Transgender Travellers

 - LGBT travellers may be subjected to hate crimes; overt displays of physical affection may be best avoided in some countries.

 - Criminals sometimes exploit the generally open and relaxed nature of the gay scene - be cautious of new acquaintances.

-LGBT travellers may be subjected to hate crimes; these crimes are known to be under reported, consequently the true extent of the problem is fully understood.
+LGBT travellers may be subjected to hate crimes; these crimes are known to be under reported, consequently the true extent of the problem is not fully understood.

 As with any traveller, LGBT travellers should research intended destinations prior to booking travel.
 Gathering knowledge of intended destinations can increase awareness of potential risks, allowing travellers to best prepare themselves in advance of travel.

 Travellers intending to visit ‘cruising areas’ or use dating apps should be encouraged to exercise extreme caution and to take sensible precautions if meeting someone:

 - Tell a friend or have a friend in the same vicinity.